Welcome to the Japanese Learning Journey!

-Next up I am going to introduce the textbook I have used during my studies.
+Next up I am going to introduce the textbooks I have used during my studies.

 Genki Textbooks- Beginner

 All of the grammar points are explained in English, and there are translations for the vocab words and dialog.
-They go over the basics and set a firm foundation for entering the intermediate level.
+The books go over the basics and set a firm foundation for entering the intermediate level.

-Some of the related exercises and worksheets were a bit lackluster, but for the most part, I have been able to understand the beginning points of Japanese quite well with these books.
+Some of the related exercises and worksheets were a bit lackluster, but for the most part, I have been able to understand the basic points of Japanese quite well with these books.

 For those looking to take the JLPT, these Genki Books can get you pretty close to passing N4, but I recommend additional Kanji, vocab, and grammar studies.

-After completing the Genki Textbooks, I am now on a pre-intermediate textbook called: 中級へ行こう (Let’s Go to Intermediate Level).
+After completing the Genki Textbooks, I used two pre-intermediate textbooks called: 中級へ行こう (Let’s Go to Intermediate Level).

 The entire book is pretty much all in Japanese which was a little daunting at first.
-After starting the first chapters though, I have been surprised to find that I can understand a lot of it.
+After starting the first chapters though, I was surprised to find that I could understand a lot of it.

 The grammar points are much less descriptive than those in the Genki books, and sometimes the diagrams take a bit of time to figure out.

 If you want a textbook for studying kanji, Basic Kanji Book is a great place to start!
-This book is similar to WaniKani in the way it breaks down kanji into simple radicals.
+This book is similar to WaniKani in how it breaks down kanji into simple radicals.

 Related vocabulary words are learned together and complex kanji build off of previously learned forms.
-Additionally, there are small boxes to practice writing.
+For those who are learning to write, there are small boxes to practice writing the characters.